End-time Warnings to the People of God

 We will look at the timeless warnings - now end-time - to the people of God given by Jesus Christ through the seven churches of Revelation.
 Jesus speaks not merely as Saviour, but as Judge, Shepherd, and King.
 These messages are not abstract prophecies or distant rebukes; they are personal, urgent, and piercing; they are tailored to each congregation’s spiritual condition.

 Each letter begins with a revelation of Jesus' character, followed by commendation (where due), correction, and a call to overcome.
 These are not merely historical correspondences but living oracles, echoing across the ages to all who claim His name.
 The warnings are solemn: compromise, complacency, false teaching, and spiritual deadness are not overlooked by the One who searches the hearts and minds.
-Yet, in every rebuke, there is mercy and a promise to the one who endures till the end.
+Yet, in every rebuke, there is mercy and a promise to the one who overcomes and endures till the end.

 These seven messages form a divine audit of the spiritual Church’s witness in the world.
 They expose the tension between outward form and inward reality, between reputation and truth.
 And they remind us that the Lord Jesus' concern is not with numbers or prestige, but with faithfulness, purity, and love.
-As such, they are not relics of the past, but a mirror held up to every generation of believers.
+As such, they are not relics of the past, but a mirror held up to every generation of believing followers.

 “He who has an ear, let him hear what the Spirit says to the churches.”
 This refrain is not a suggestion; it is a summons.
 For in these warnings, the Nazarene calls His people back to the narrow way, to the first love, to the works befitting repentance.
 And to those who heed, He offers crowns, hidden manna, white garments, and the right to sit with Him on His throne.